 “On the other hand we notice a very significant fact in relation to what we’re talking about.
 In the galactic bulge the maximum density of gases and the maximum forge line of new stars are reached in an area that is just outside, but very close to the galactic Schwarzschild radius, the way we are able to calculate it according to the current estimation of galactic mass.
 More inside, from that area to the central supermassive body, the particle density just drops off completely and in a truly inexplicable way, if not taking into account that gravity and the minimizing of the proper inertia of matter makes it converge with its maximum density towards that spheroidal surface (which is not other than the relativistic-inertial dilatation of the galactic centre of mass as was meant in the newtonian gravity theory).

 Continuous oscillations, above and below (or outside and inside) that ideal surface make however some matter (gases or stellar bodies) lie further, that is more inside.
-While in the previous case, the stellar black hole, matter has to collimate towards the outside in order to gain proper inertia, beyond the galactic centre of mass inner matter must instead collimate towards the inside to gain enough remote inertia: every geodesic can only end into the central supermassive b.h. [see Fn 4].
+While in the previous case, the stellar black hole, matter will collimate towards the outside as it regains proper inertia (it undergoes a deficit of remote inertia), beyond the galactic centre of mass inner matter must instead collimate towards the inside in order to do the same thing, and every geodesic can only end into the central supermassive b.h.: in fact in that zone space rotation is taking another sense, which we could name time-verse [see Fn 4].

 With regard to the supermassive central b.h. itself, well we notice that therein both remote point and proper p.o.v. coincide, so: the imaginary fast-ticking point of view, to keep itself non-rotating and non-accelerated, continues to see the rotation of space in reverse, i.e. like the spin of the astronaut rather than the spin of the wheel, and our considerations are the same as in the case of the stellar mass black hole (matter is spinning at a speed close to that of light, emitting energy in the form of evenly spaced radio waves); instead, from its proper point of view, the central b.h. sees that its proper inertia is balanced by nothing, because nothing having any significant mass is space-revolving around it, i.e. along its time-verse direction of rotation [still Fn 4] (as well as its own space is not rotating around any remote point – like the big wheel in deep space, whose rotation has no pivot).
 As a result it can’t help but drag us into its inertial free fall, the one that makes us move away from almost all the other galaxies of the Universe.”